- 1 How to Avoid Gmail Promotion Tab : Table of Contents

-If you jam your emails with too many links, there are high chances that your email goes to the promotions tab.
+To land in the primary inbox, you need to make sure that the links are minimum.
+If you stuff your emails with too many links, there is a high chance that your email goes to the promotions tab.

-4. Keep the Text to HTML ratio
+5. Maintain the Text to HTML ratio

-To make sure your emails avoid the Gmail promotions tab, the email should appear as if it’s written and sent manually to create a one-to-one conversation rather than blasting with beautiful HTML tags.
+If you want to make sure your emails avoid the Gmail promotions tab, they must appear as if it’s human-written and sent manually to create a one-to-one conversation rather than blasting with beautiful HTML tags.

-5. Personalize your email
+6. Personalize your email content

 With tools like Saleshandy, you can attach a CSV file containing all your recipient’s details and send a different email to each one of them.

-6. Avoid spam trigger words
+7. Avoid using spam trigger words

 There are plenty of words that will trigger the Gmail filters and send your email in the promotions box.